Aboriginal Peoples Television Network: National expansion and re-launch

 After several years broadcasting in the territories, TVNC began lobbying the CRTC to amend their licence to allow TVNC to be broadcast nationally; they promoted the "uniqueness" and "significance" of a national Aboriginal service.
 On February 22, 1999, the CRTC granted TVNC a licence for a national broadcast network.

 On September 1, 1999, the network also re-branded as the Aboriginal Peoples Television Network (APTN).
 It was added to all television providers across Canada.
 APTN was the first national public television network for indigenous peoples.
 The licensing gave APTN the same status as CBC Television, Radio-Canada and TVA.
 All Canadian cable and satellite television providers have been required to include it in their basic service.
 However, many cable companies outside the Arctic placed it above channel 60 on their systems, rendering it inaccessible to older cable-ready television sets that do not go above channel 60.
 The CRTC considered requiring cable companies to move APTN to a lower channel, but decided in 2005 that it would not do so.

 In March 2008, APTN launched a high definition channel known as APTN HD; initially, APTN HD was a straight simulcast of APTN's Eastern cable feed, complying with the requirement that a specialty channel's HD simulcast must be 95% identical in programming and scheduling to its standard-definition feeds.
-In May 2017, the CRTC amended APTN's license so that APTN HD's programming would no longer necessarily have to mirror the scheduling of the SD feeds, as long as 95% of its programming had aired at some point on one of APTN's SD feeds.
+In May 2017, the CRTC amended APTN's licence so that APTN HD's programming would no longer necessarily have to mirror the scheduling of the SD feeds, as long as 95% of its programming had aired at some point on one of APTN's SD feeds.
 The network argued that this change would allow it more flexibility in scheduling programming on APTN HD to reach a broader audience.

 In 2019, APTN launched APTN Lumi, a streaming service distributing APTN programming on the internet and streaming television devices.